kyawbathit/temp/readme.md

 ## Exercise 4

 You have been hired to create a website for at company.
 It has to have the structure that is depicted below.
+Hint : use the float property

 ![alt text](https://github.com/senner007/temp/blob/master/img_sem_elements.png "Logo Title Text 1")

 - use div tags only
 - use semantic tags